JcDenis/topWriter/README.md

 First install _topWriter_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

-Add and configure "Top writer" from widgets manager.
+Add and configure _Top writer_ from widgets manager.
 There are two widget: entries and comments.

 ## LINKS